carlyu99/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a junior student at Institute for Interdisciplinary Information Sciences, Tsinghua University.
+I am a junior student majoring in computer science at Institute for Interdisciplinary Information Sciences, Tsinghua University.
 My research interests include algorithmic game theory and online algorithms.
 Currently, I am a visiting student at California Institute of Technology, where I am fortunate to work with Prof. Adam Wierman on both online algorithms and algorithmic economics.
 I was also a visiting student at University of Michigan, where I worked with Prof. Grant Schoenebeck on mechanism design.